TommasoBelluzzo/PyDTMC/README.md

 * [NumPy](https://www.numpy.org/)
 * [SciPy](https://www.scipy.org/)

-[Sphinx](https://www.sphinx-doc.org/) is required for building the package documentation. [pytest](https://pytest.org/) is required for performing unit tests.
+The package [Sphinx](https://www.sphinx-doc.org/) is required for building the package documentation.
+The package [pytest](https://pytest.org/) is required for performing unit tests.
 For a better user experience, it's recommended to install [Graphviz](https://www.graphviz.org/) and [pydot](https://pypi.org/project/pydot/) before using the `plot_graph` function.

 ## Installation & Upgrade